 Inside the sugar bushes or erablières, you find Cabanes à sucre (aka sugar shacks) where you can enjoy the typical menu consisting of ham, bacon, sausages, baked beans, scrambled eggs, pork rinds and pancakes and sugar pie.
 Did I mention that you get to put tons of maple syrup on everything?

 The shacks sit big groups of people in long communal tables.
 The atmosphere is very joyful and familiar.
 You often have activities for the kids and you can stroll the forest to digest all the sugar.

 Quebec is full of Erablières scattered through the province, after all, we supply the world about 80% of all the maple syrup.
 You can find them away from the big cities into the countryside.

 For the past 3 years, we have been filling our bellies at the Erablière Shefford.
 Located only 1 hour away from Montreal, in the eastern townships, this cabane à sucre has reinvented the traditional menu in favour of a more fancy & elaborated one.
 Every year, the menu and the chefs change giving a new twist every time we visit the shack.

 The food was delicious!
 I almost fell into a food coma with so much sugar and fat.
-However, this year we were a bit disappointed about the very slow service and the drinks.
+However, this year we were a bit disappointed with the very slow service and the drinks.

 The Cabane is a beautiful mix of traditional and modern decor.
-Wood log makeup most of the decor hinting the traditional construction methods of log sugar shacks.
-The long communal tables are separated with wooden pillars with the traditional metal bucket to collect the maple sap.
+Wood log makes up most of the decor hinting the traditional construction methods of log sugar shacks.
+The long communal tables are separated by wooden pillars with the traditional metal bucket to collect the maple sap.
 Simple yet well decorated, the shack knows how to preserve its heritage while incorporating modern elements.